msdokania/CamCapture_Offloading3/README.md

 mobile then selects the classification based on highest accuracy, and places the digit image in the relevant folder on the mobile internal storage.

+Project files -
+- The main.py is used to create and run flask servers on different devices.
+Each of these servers use an already trained model 'mymodel.h5' in order to carry out the task of classification of handwritten digits.
+- The Train_model_and_Save.ipynb file is used to save the model in .h5 format.
+- As part of the initial stages of project development, a single Flask server was built to carry out the task of classification as well as prediction of the new input data received on the server.
+This is compiled as a separate piece of code in 'Assignment2 - Single Flask server classification' and can be run independently as a server.

 Install -
 1. Start the flask server on 4 different laptops by running the main.py file, and run the ngrok tool to expose the localhost to the public domain.